This notice specifically covers how data is used by our finance department.

 Your personal data may be received by the following categories of people:

 - Local Authorities

 We will only retain your data for as long as is necessary or in accordance with legal requirements.
 How long we need to keep your personal data will depend on the purpose it was collected for, including to providing you with agreed services and to meet our legal and regulatory obligations.

-When we no longer have a requirement to keep your data, the information will be securely deleted or anonymised.
 For information on how long your data is stored please email IG@leonardcheshire.org.